 Any given Service Provider in a Brokered Architecture can provision itself to support multiple contexts in one or more Zones.
-If there is no matching Service Provider that supports a Request qualified by Zone and Context, the Request must fail.
+If there is no matching Service Provider that supports a Request qualified by Zone and Context, the Request must be failed by the broker.